tzi/chewing-grid.css/README.md

 No media queries, yet Chewing Grid will adjust the number of columns depending on the available width and your settings regarding:

-* the maximum number of colums
+* the maximum number of columns
 * the minim and maximum card width

 Here's a GIF to show you how it looks.